 Homepage Main News

-Ready by 21 is a strategy that helps communities improve the odds that all youth will be ready for college, work, and life.
+Ready by 21 is a set of innovative strategies that helps communities improve the odds that all youth will be ready for college, work and life.
 Ready by 21 meets leaders where they are, challenges them to think and work differently, and helps them progress further and faster to deliver results for youth.

 This story shows how community leaders built an overarching leadership council to coordinate and improve youth services.
 Those leaders used Ready by 21® strategies to expand the council’s scope to include organizations and agencies covering the full range of youth supports, and to get them working toward the same goals.

 A nonprofit news service about advocacy on behalf of youth is spreading the word about the great strides made by Ready by 21 communities.
 In searching for evidence-based stories about “what works,” Child Advocacy 360 summarizes how Petaluma, Calif., used Ready by 21 strategies to help set priorities, engage youth and change practices.